 Here is a clip that summarizes all these steps.

-Use the a socket, extension and a rachet to remove the old plugs.
-It will be difficult to see the spark plugs as there isn’t enough room for you to look at.
-The picture below is worth gold and is the best picture you will get of the spark plugs and where they are installed.
+Use the socket, extension, and ratchet to remove the old plugs.
+It will be challenging to see the spark plugs as there isn’t enough room for you to look at them.
+The picture below is worth gold and is the best picture of the spark plugs and where they are installed.

-It will take a while to remove all the 12 , 16 or the 24 spark plugs depending on your application.
-It is a good idea to remove and install new plugs one at a time.
-Be careful not to drop anything inside the engine via the spark plug hole.
+Removing all the 12, 16, or 24 spark plugs will take a while, depending on your application.
+Removing and installing new plugs one at a time is a good idea.
+Don’t drop anything inside the engine via the spark plug hole.
 You may want to use some anti-seize lubricant to put on the threads when you install the new plugs.
-If you have a magnetic pickup tool keep it around because you will need it.
+If you have a magnetic pickup tool, keep it around because you will need it.

 Install new spark plugs one at a time.
-If you are installing copper spark plug make sure to gap them to 0.044 using aspark plug gauge.
+If you are installing copper spark plugs, make sure to gap them to 0.044 using aspark plug gauge.

 Step 11 Torque spark plugs to 18 lb-lbs

-Use a torque wrench such as the Tekton 3/8 torque wrench to tighten the spark plugs to to 18 ft-lb (~25 Nm) for engines 113.987/988/990/991.
-Most other engines require 21 ft-lb (~28 Nm) of torque .
+Use a torque wrench such as the Tekton 3/8 torque wrench to tighten the spark plugs to 18 ft-lb (~25 Nm) for engines 113.987/988/990/991.
+Most other engines require 21 ft-lb (~28 Nm) of torque.
 This is very significant, especially for the aluminum alloy head.
-You should avoid over tightening the new plugs to prevent damage to the threads.
-Also, don’t want to leave the spark plugs loose as it is important that they don’t allow any leakage during compression or even worse pop out and damage your car.
+You should avoid over-tightening the new plugs to prevent damage to the threads.
+Also, you don’t want to leave the spark plugs loose, as it is essential that they don’t allow any leakage during compression or, even worse, pop out and damage your car.